dcrapis/oceandao-wiki/Proposal-Ideas.md

 ###

-**Types of Projects.** Recall that funding is for projects of these five types:
+**Project Categories.** Recall that funding is for projects of these five types:
 1. Build / improve applications or integrations to Ocean
 1. Outreach / community (grants don't need to be technical in nature)
 1. Unleash data